Anchorsify/Anchorsify.github.io/_projects/Weapon.md

  - Range: CHA/4
  - Type: Fan

-Effects: This attack uses your ninjutsu damage bonus, rather than your physical damage bonus.
-The Chakra cost of this technique is the same as, and replaces, the Fan's normal Stamina cost.
-This attack can only be parried by things which state they can parry Ninjutsu.
+Effects: This attack is defended against as a Ninjutsu Projectile, and uses your NDB, rather than your PDB.
+The Chakra Cost of this technique is the same as, and replaces, the Fan's normal Stamina cost.

 #### --( Kage Shuriken no Jutsu - Shadow Shuriken Technique )--
 The user throws multiple Shuriken at the same time, positioning them in such a way that one or more weapons can hide within the shadow of another in flight, making the lower one(s) virtually invisible.